Aliases for SCN4B Gene

 GeneCards Summary for SCN4B Gene

 SCN4B (Sodium Voltage-Gated Channel Beta Subunit 4) is a Protein Coding gene.
-Diseases associated with SCN4B include Long Qt Syndrome 10 and Familial Atrial Fibrillation.
-Among its related pathways are Activation of cAMP-Dependent PKA and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Diseases associated with SCN4B include Long Qt Syndrome 10 and Long Qt Syndrome 1.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
 Gene Ontology (GO) annotations related to this gene include ion channel binding and voltage-gated sodium channel activity.
-An important paralog of this gene is JAML.
+An important paralog of this gene is SCN2B.

 UniProtKB/Swiss-Prot Summary for SCN4B Gene